saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest.md

 ## Limitations

-This architecture has its advantages, like easier reading for the tests or quick modifications, but several limitations also arise from it.
+This architecture has its advantages, like readable tests or quick modifications, but several limitations also arise from it.

  <!-- * No ATF integration.
 This isn't critical, but it sure would be nice if pjdfstest could display detailed results at https://ci.freebsd.org/job/FreeBSD-main-amd64-test/lastCompletedBuild/testReport/ . -->